konicapatait/kubernetes/README.md

 -   Scale up your app
 -   Update your app

+## Kubernetes and Docker

+Kubernetes is a container platform.
+Docker is used to develop and build the application.
+Kubernetes is used to schedule and run the containers on your infrastructure.

 ## Kubernetes Jargons
 -   Kubernetes Clusters

     ![alt text](https://github.com/konicapatait/kubernetes/blob/master/images/kubernetes-clusters.png "kubernetes Cluster")

 -   Master
     -   etcd
     -   API Server